box/box-node-sdk/docs/files.md

 Calling the
 [`files.restoreFromTrash(fileID, options, callback)`](http://opensource.box.com/box-node-sdk/Files.html#restoreFromTrash)
 will restore an item from the user's trash.
 Default behavior is to restore the item to the folder it was in before it was moved to the trash.
-If that parent folder no longer exists or if there is now an item with the same name in that parent folder, the new parent folder and/or new name will need to be included.
+Options are available to handle possible failure cases: if an item with the same name already exists in folder's old location, the restored folder can be given an alternate name with the `name` option.
+If the folder's old location no longer exists, it can be placed inside a new parent folder with the `parent_id` option.

 ```js
 client.files.restoreFromTrash(